mngad/ytsm/README.md

 Put a list of channel urls in a channelUrlList.conf file.
 Both should be kept in the same folder as the executable.

-Compiles in Gentoo, ncurses is finickity, probably remove -ltinfo from the LIBS line of the makefile for non-gentoo systems where the two libraries aren't split.s
+Compiles in Gentoo, ncurses is finickity, probably remove -ltinfo from the LIBS of the makefile for non-gentoo systems where the two libraries are likely not split.

 ## Requirements

-- `wget` `mpv`
+- `wget` `mpv` `boost libraries` `ncurses libraries`

 # TODO
 - [x] implement a new video icon